 If You Feel This, You May Have COVID Now

-As cases of the Delta variant of COVID-19 continue to rise in all 50 states, you've probably heard that it's more easily transmissible than earlier forms of the disease.
+Winter, and the cold weather, meant a huge surge of COVID cases last year.
+This year, despite the vaccines, it's happening again.
+Hospitalizations are also going up, as vaccine immunity wanes and more people go indoors.
 But certain symptoms are also more likely if you come down with COVID-19 now, according to the COVID Symptom Study.
 Researchers have been tracking symptoms reported with new COVID cases via an app, and these are the five they say are most common as of this summer.
 "There are a few reasons why symptoms may be changing, including the fact that those who have been vaccinated experience less severe symptoms, as well as more cases being reported by younger people, who we have found experience different, less severe symptoms as well," say the researchers.
-Read on to find out what they are—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to find out what they are—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 The researchers are tracking COVID cases that occur in people who are unvaccinated, along with people who've been fully vaccinated and those who've had one vaccine dose.
 "As we have found, even people who have had one or two doses of the vaccination can still be susceptible to contracting COVID, and the symptoms and severity differ depending on how many vaccinations you've had, if any," they wrote.
 But not headache, which was the #1 symptom reported among all three groups.